 1. Unexpected Job Offers

 Many recruiters actively browse their feeds, not just resumes.
 A post that signals momentum, like a promotion, can prompt a recruiter to DM you, even if you weren’t actively applying.
+LinkedIn reports roughly 7 hires every minute across the platform and more than 10,000 job applications submitted per minute, so recruiter activity in the feed is constant (LinkedIn data, cited 2025).

 “I wasn’t looking, but a promotion post I shared brought two inbound recruiter messages within a week.”